openstack/swift/doc/source/cors.rst

 CORS
 ====

-CORS_ is a mechanisim to allow code running in a browser (Javascript for example) make requests to a domain other then the one from where it originated.
+CORS_ is a mechanism to allow code running in a browser (Javascript for example) make requests to a domain other then the one from where it originated.

 Swift supports CORS requests to containers and objects.